-Cytoscape-specific network functions
+Cytoscape-specific functions

-- Degree the degree of a node, meaning how many edges connect to it. - InDegree the indegree of a node. - IsDirected Returns true if this edge is directed, false otherwise. - OutDegree the outdegree of a node. - SourceID the ID of the source node of an edge. - TargetID the ID of the target of an edge.
+- Degree the degree of a node, meaning how many edges connect to it.

+- InDegree the indegree of a node.

+- OutDegree the outdegree of a node.

+- SourceID the ID of the source node of an edge.

+- TargetID the ID of the target of an edge.